warheat1990/gbsc-pro/GBSC-Pro-Source code/gbs-control/public/README.md

   - B: SECAM
 - 2x is 0 or 1 (0=off, 1=on)
 - smooth is 0 or 1 (0=off, 1=on, only works when 2x=1)
+- sharpness is 0 or 1 (0=Normal, 1=Medium, when active Peaking is locked/disabled)

 #### 3. Static Files
 Serves all files from the `src/` folder: